 Employers and employees alike are still trying to figure out how the recent tax reform will affect their income levels.
-While many workers may see a decrease in their tax rate when they file in 2019, there are other caveats and benefits that might cancel out the decrease.
+While many workers may see a decrease in their tax rate when they file, there are other caveats and benefits that might cancel out the decrease.
 The same applies to businesses.
 The benefits of a tax cut might get lost in other non-deductible expenses.
 Things are still fluid and local as well because a local tax reform group polls says that taxpayers are still looking for additional relief and reform.

 Companies Will Likely Notice Tax Breaks After Tax Reform